-Recommendation: Pre-Calculus 11
+Prerequisite: Pre-Calculus 110

-This course follows Pre-Calculus 110 and precedes Pre-Calculus B 120.
+This course follows Pre-Calculus 110 and is a co-requisite for Pre-Calculus B 120.
 Students demonstrate and apply an understanding of the effects of horizontal and vertical translations, horizontal and vertical stretches, and reflections on graphs of functions and their related equations.
 They are introduced to inverses of functions, graphing and analyzing radical functions, logarithms, and the product, quotient and power laws of logarithms and use these laws and the relationship between logarithmic and exponential functions to solve problems.
 Students are introduced to angles in standard position, expressed in degrees and radians, and to the unit circle.
 The six trigonometric ratios, and the sine, cosine and tangent functions are used to solve problems.
-First and second degree trigonometric equations are solved algebraically and graphically with the domain expressed in degrees and radians.
+First and second-degree trigonometric equations are solved algebraically and graphically with the domain expressed in degrees and radians.
 Trigonometric identities are proven using reciprocal, quotient, Pythagorean, sum or difference, and double-angle identities.